The Dominance and Threat of Amazon

 It's hard not to love Amazon.
 Every product you'd ever need, a few clicks away, supported by a logistics network that will get it to you fast but what does this mean for brands?

-Hugh Fletcher, Global Head of Consultancy and Innovation at Salmon shares his thoughts on Amazon in this new Whitepaper "The Dominance and Threat of Amazon - and why brands need to start fighting back".
+Hugh Fletcher, Global Head of Consultancy and Innovation at Salmon, a Wunderman Commerce Company, shares his thoughts on Amazon in this new Whitepaper "The Dominance and Threat of Amazon - and why brands need to start fighting back".